priyatam/emacs.d/README.md

-# Cider Light
+# Emacs Light

-A lightweight Emacs Cider configuration, with a gentle introduction to Emacs [Cider](https://github.com/clojure-emacs/cider).
+A gentle introduction to Emacs [Cider](https://github.com/clojure-emacs/cider), optimized for OSX and web development in Clojure, Clojurescript, Javascript, Sass, and HTML5.

 ## Installation

-This guide is optimized for OSX.

 Install the latest version of Emacs and symlink Emacs.app to `~/Applications`: